react-navigation/react-navigation.github.io/versioned_docs/version-7.x/native-stack-navigator.md

 - `setText` - sets the search bar's content to given value
 - `clearText` - removes any text present in the search bar input field
 - `cancelSearch` - cancel the search and close the search bar
+- `toggleCancelButton` - depending on passed boolean value, hides or shows cancel button (only supported on iOS)

 ##### `autoCapitalize`